polymerdao/developer-hub/docs/concepts/ibc/ibc.md

 ---
 sidebar_position: 1
-sidebar_label: 'IBC'
+sidebar_label: 'Intro to IBC'
 ---

 # IBC essentials

-:::info Intro to IBC
+:::info Content
 Here comes a general introduction to IBC that should enable an dApp dev to understand enough about the protocol to understand the building with IBC in Solidity section.

 :::